 "Perhaps," Severus conceded "But taking an owl on muggle transportation is not encouraged."

 "That shouldn't be a problem.
-Though I guess if we are leaving tomorrow I should go tackle my packing now, especially if Frank is coming over this afternoon," Severus said, excusing himself from the table.
+Though I guess if we're leaving tomorrow I should go finish packing now, especially if Frank is coming over this afternoon," Severus said, excusing himself from the table.

 "No," Cris immediately assured his sister.
 "I wasn't planning on leaving until late in the afternoon anyway, so that gives us plenty of time to help you.
 Assuming these arrangements work for everybody?"

 "Me too," chimed in Lily, "And since your parents are gone, we'll be able to shrink everything and get out fairly quickly."

 "You guys are great," May beamed.

 "We do try," Lily declared with a laugh.

 Before leaving the kitchen Severus asked May if there was anything in particular she wanted him to remove from his bedroom, which would become hers after tonight.
 May assured him it was fine to leave things as they were.
 Severus bounded up the steps to start his packing and he did not re-emerge until the doorbell echoed through the house.